nestordemeure/impersonator/readme.md

 {name}:
 ```

-The AI (currently [GPT-3](https://en.wikipedia.org/wiki/GPT-3)) then synthesizes a likely answer from the information it is given, pushing the conversation to the next message.
+The AI (currently [GPT-3](https://en.wikipedia.org/wiki/GPT-3)) then synthesizes a likely answer from the information it is given, pushing the conversation to the next message (here the ability of the AI to both hallucinate information and pick up on style is helpful to strengthen the illusion).

-This repository is built on top of the [LangChain](https://github.com/hwchase17/langchain) library.

 ## Potential improvements